We preach a few core tenants of successful PPC advertising on the AdHawk blog.

 Your paid ads can’t be like that miscellaneous drawer we all have in our kitchen.
 You know, the one packed with broken rubber bands and cereal box toys from the 90’s.
 You’re paying for these ads, so it’s important to manage them with care, but we know things get out of hand sometimes.

-Simply put, organized accounts will save you time and money.
-Rather than untangling a million wires each time you want to check in on your sales, leads, traffic, awareness, organization, and structure will get you there ASAP.
+Organized accounts will save you time and money.
+Untangling a million wires each time you want to check in on your sales, leads, and traffic all the time is probably not the best use of your time.

 Imagine you have one bad ad among a sea of amazing ads.
 Naturally, you want to get rid of that bad ad without pausing the rest.
 If that’s hard to picture, think of the IT guy who was told to find the one bad connector in a mess of wires.
 He can take the time now to organize and save himself countless hours in the future, or fumble through it for an hour every time.
 Which do you prefer?